astronomer/docs/software/manage-airflow-versions.md

 4. Enter the Airflow version you want to upgrade to and press `Enter`.

-## Step 2: Upgrade your Astro project
+## Step 2: Update your Astro project

 1. In your Astro project, open your `Dockerfile`.
 2. Update the `FROM` line of your project's `Dockerfile` to reference a new Astronomer image.
 For example, to upgrade to the latest version of Astro Runtime, you would change the `FROM` line to: